Best Places to Live to Avoid Allergies

 Although symptoms differ, allergies affect up to 30% of American adults.

-For people with seasonal allergies, all is not lost!
-If the wide range of treatment options available still doesn’t do the trick, your geographic location may be the real culprit.
+If you have seasonal allergies, all is not lost!
+And if the wide range of treatment options available still doesn’t do the trick, your geographic location may be the real culprit.
 If that’s the case, you may want to consider moving away from the pain of allergy season.

 Read on for the best places to live to avoid allergies.